 Causes of bloating

-General advice for minimising bloating includes regular exercise, drinking plenty of water, avoiding problem foods, carbonated beverages, foods high in fructose or sorbitol and maintaining good eating hygiene.
-Certain herbs, enzymes and nutrients can help to improve digestive function:
+General advice to minimise bloating includes regular exercise, drinking plenty of water, avoiding problematic foods, carbonated beverages, foods high in fructose or sorbitol and maintaining good eating hygiene.
+Certain herbs, enzymes and nutrients can support digestive function:

-- Digestive enzymes, such as protease and bromelain, amylase, lipase, cellulase and lactase, can help support healthy digestive function and help to break down proteins, carbohydrates, fats, fibre and lactose.
+- Digestive enzymes, such as protease, bromelains, amylase, lipase, cellulase and lactase, can support healthy digestive function and help to break down proteins, carbohydrates, fats, fibre and lactose found in the diet.
 Microbial derived enzymes, including protease, amylase, cellulase and lactase, are highly stable and active throughout a wide pH range, making them more active and functional for a longer distance through the digestive tract, when compared to pancreatic enzymes.
-See Herbs of Gold Digest-Zymes.
+See Digest-Zymes.